adityak2920/Traning-and-Inference/README.md

       torchvision >= 0.4
       fastai >= 1.0
 ```

+## Intsructions for using the code
   For using this project you need to follow some steps:

    1. First clone this repo in your system and then navigate to repository folder

       ```
       git clone https://github.com/adityak2920/Traning-and-Inference.git
       cd Traning-and-Inference
       ```
    2. Create a folder build

       ```
       mkdir build && cd build
       ```
    3. Before procedding further we need to download latest distribution of libtorch to build our application which you can download from [here](https://pytorch.org/).
 After downloading unzip the folder and your directory should looks like this:

       ```
       libtorch/
               bin/
               include/
               lib/
               share/
               build-hash
               build-version
       ```
    4. Now run these commands to build the application
       ```
       cmake -DCMAKE_PREFIX_PATH=/path/to/libtorch ..
       cmake --build . --config Release
       ```

    5. Now you cab run your app with(in you can specify name of app in cmake file)
       ```
         ./your_app
       ```

    6. From next time you can recompile and run your app using
       ```
       make
       ./your_app